paolofrance/ros2_fanuc_interface/README.md

 ```console
 $ ros2 launch ros2_fanuc_interface robot_bringup.launch.py robot_ip:=your.robot.ip.address
 ```

+Available parameters are:
+- "use_mock_hardware" [true/false]: if the real robot is controlled or a virtual one
+- "controllers_file" ["file location"]: where the list of available ros2_controllers is
+- "robot_ip" [int]: the IP of the actual robot
+- "read_only" [true/false]: useful for recording a trajectory under manual guidance
+- "use_rmi" [true/false]: allows to select the communication method.
+If true, RMI is used.
+Otherwise Ethernet/IP.

 #### Real robot - read only

 It is sometimes necessary to move the robot from the Teach Pendant, or via manual guidance, but still required to read the joint states (e,g,.
 Kinestetic teaching).
 This feature requires no programs running on the TP, and an additional parameter during launch.